alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 If you're confident you want to keep doing research for the rest of your life, you need concrete, visible proof of your skills.
 For research, that means publishing.
-Using *h*-index as a filter isn't perfect, but it tracks enough that people use it all the time in hiring.
+Using *h*-index as a filter isn't perfect, and everyone knows it isn't perfect, but it's used all the time anyways.
 Getting a higher *h*-index requires publishing, and getting a PhD is a surefire way to force you to publish.
 Your papers may not be the best, but they'll be out there, and once the papers are out there,